Check out this new video about The Choctaw Academy!

 In early 2018, RCI, Inc. and the RCI Foundation, Inc. were contacted by Michael Breeding of Michael Breeding MEDIA in regards to the potential restoration of a crumbling stone building, once the site of the Choctaw Academy.
 The building had stood the test of time, maintaining its structural integrity since its opening in 1825 in Great Crossing, KY, until 2012 when the roof collapsed, taking a portion of the back wall along with it.

 On June 19, 2018, representatives of RCI, Inc. joined various stakeholders, including professionals in our industry, archeologists, the Humanities Council of Kentucky, the Kentucky Heritage Council, and historians to discuss the potential restoration of the structure.
-During this visit, we were alerted to the fact that not only is this site already recognized on the National Register of Historic Places, but has received interest from the National Parks Service in regardshas shown interest in the school potentially being federally recognized as a National Historic Landmark.
+During this visit, we were alerted to the fact that not only is this site already recognized on the National Register of Historic Places, but the National Parks Service has shown interest in the school potentially being federally recognized as a National Historic Landmark.

 On that day, RCI, Inc. signed a Memorandum of Understanding (MOU) on the historical site as the primary source of fundraising for the restoration of the Choctaw Academy.
 The MOU also includes the signed support of the RCI Foundation, Inc.; Dr. Chip Richardson; Kentucky Humanities, Inc.; Michael Breeding MEDIA; and Georgetown and Scott County Museum, Inc.